 Varahamihira tells about the material used for making the vigrahas in chapter 60 of Brihat samhita.
 He gives the benefits accrued to the one who arranged for the consecration of the Vigraha.

 · Wood or earth :- the king or the one who consecrates this will have long life, strength, wealth and success.

 · Stone :- Gives more landed property or acquisition of lands or expansion of kingdom.

-· Gems or precious stones :- (Rahu’s image in Thirunageswaram is perhaps Blue sapphire or Neela mani - Milk turning blue at Rahu Sthalam) Good for the world at large.
+· Gems or precious stones :- (Rahu’s image in Thirunageswaram is likely to be blue sapphire or Neela mani - read Milk turning blue at Rahu Sthalam) Good for the world at large.

 · Gold:- Gives good health to the one who consecrated.

 · Silver:- Gives happiness of family ( childbirth) to the one who consecrated.

-With these inputs, we can understand the purpose of construction of temples by kings like Cheran Senkuttuvan and Raja Raja Chozhan in those days.
+With these inputs, we can understand the purpose of construction of temples by kings like Cheran Senguttuvan and Raja Raja Chozhan in those days.
 The Sooriyanaar Koil in Kumbakonam also bears testimony to some purpose like this.

 The purpose does not end with the kings who built them.
 The benefits flow down to the community at large.
 There is a saying in Tamil “கோயில் இல்லா ஊரில் குடி இருக்க வேண்டாம் ” It means ‘don’t reside in a place where there is no temple’.
 The temple has an expanded boundary enveloping the community around.
 All those who come within its area of influence are bound by the special characteristics that have been embodied in the vigraha.

 The temple thus caters to the wellbeing of a community in addition to enabling the individual get into personal communion with the Lord residing in the vigraha.
-The many utsavs, the periodical procession of God going around the town are all well intended methods to reach to the community around.
+The many utsavs, the periodical procession of God going around the town are all well intended methods to reach out to the community around.
 Such being the larger utility of the temple it is necessary and mandatory that we stick to temple rules at all times and in all areas.
 (Sample rule: The only tallest structure in a community must be the temple Gopuram).

 The Kalash acts as the attracting magnet.
-In those days the temple will be constructed in the middle of the city.
+In those days the temple was constructed in the middle of the city.
 All the houses were built oriented towards the temple so that everyone could have the darshan of the gopuram at any time.
 But modernity has dwarfed the temple gopurams.
 The loss is to the community.